Cedit, Hyems (Be Gone, Winter!)

 This work by American composer Abbie Betinis depicts in dramatic musical imagery the anticipation of Christ’ birth.
 The first musical statement shifts uneasily through Prudentius’ description of a confused and troubled world, but soon the flute and chorus join forces in a sweeping attempt to drive the world’s coldness away in favour of love.

 This challenging work for SSAA choir and solo flute was the highpoint for me of our 2010 Christmas concert.
 It is a revoicing of a work originally written for the Dale Warland Singers, and a recording of their SATB performance can be found on the composer’s website.
-The treble voicing is not actually available yet, but is about to come out from G. Schirmer.
 The themes are of the contrast between the dark, dreariness of winter and a desire to banish it, and the warmth of love arriving with Christmas.
 The short, opening section is challenging harmonically, especially given that there is no piano with which to relate pitches – just the flute.
 Less than a minute later, we are into the extremely fast, vigorous, mixed-meter texture of the rest of the piece, in which the voices are commanding Winter to go away.
 Whispering and singing in quick alternation were at first a challenge for the singers to coordinate but once the basics were solid I could feel them enjoying this crisp and invigorating piece.
 The audience reacted with a gasp at the end of both performanced, followed by enthusiastic applause.
 A very good, mature youth choir could perform this, but I expect it will mostly be taken up by adult women’s choirs.
 You need the best professional flute player you can find if you want to perform the piece anywhere close to the stated tempo.
 I look forward to hearing from other conductors who do this piece.
 The text is suitable for any time of year, and we chose to include it in our 2017 World Symposium program.

 Composer / Arranger Notes: